-The first thing to mention when discussing mileage reimbursement policies is that there’s no federal law that requires employers to reimburse employees when they’re using their personal vehicles for business-related purposes.
+When discussing mileage reimbursement policies, the first thing to mention is that no federal law requires employers to reimburse employees when using their personal vehicles for business-related purposes.

-However, what federal law does require is for all employees to get at least the minimum federal wage.
-In case that an employees’ work-related mileage or vehicle expenses cause their wage to fall below that minimum, employers that fail to reimburse them can be subject to penalties and lawsuits.
+However, federal law requires all employees to get at least the federal minimum wage.
+Therefore, if work-related mileage or vehicle expenses lower an employee’s salary below the minimum, employers who fail to reimburse them can be penalized and sued.

-It’s worth noting that in some states, such as California, Illinois, and Massachusetts, there are labor codes according to which employers are required to reimburse all work-related expenses.
+You should notie that in some states, such as California, Illinois, and Massachusetts, there are labor codes according to which employers must reimburse all work-related expenses.

-When it comes to expenses related to traveling to and from work, these aren’t tax-deductible, even if your employees or you live far from the office.
+Regarding commuting mileage reimbursement, these expenses aren’t tax-deductible, even if you or your employees live far from the office.
 According to the IRS, where you live is your personal choice, and therefore it’s considered a personal expense.

 All this brings us to an important question: